geudde/attic-chest/pages/13.reference/01.porden/docs.md

-44 THE CASTLE. book i.

 " One eve, when all was still, I strove in vain
-To bid the fading embers glow again, 870
+To bid the fading embers glow again,

 When in the midst arose a sudden flame,
 And to mine ear these sounds low murmuring came.